MONEEBFAMOUS/Multi-Slot_Bootloader_System/README.md

 ## Multi-Slot Bootloader for STM32
-This is a bootloader project for STM32 microcontrollers, demonstrating a multi-slot architecture.
+This is a bootloader project for STM32 MCU, demonstrating a multi-slot architecture.
 The bootloader can jump to different applications stored at separate memory locations, making it a reusable template for more advanced bootloader work.

 ## Key features:
 - Jumps to multiple apps based on button press or UART command